siggame/octo-robot/README.md

 For the Java client you will need:

--JRE7
+  -JRE7 (easiest way to get it is through the Software Center)

   -Maven 3, which b/c Ubuntu's default version is old, is installed by:

   ```
   sudo apt-get purge maven maven2 maven3